 You would choose how much you contributed to an RA (although there might be a minimum contribution you had to make).
 Some RAs allow you to make occasional lump sum contributions over and above your regular contributions.
 In theory you’d keep track of how much you needed to earn in retirement, and adjust your contributions over the years if you needed to to meet your goal.

-With Wealth Bonus, we automatically match a portion of every premium you pay into your Wealth Bonus account, depending on your age.
-So you don’t get a say in how much Wealth Bonus goes in, and the amount you end up with won’t necessarily reflect your actual retirement needs.
+We automatically match a portion of every premium you pay into your Sanlam Indie Wealth Bonus, depending on your age.
+So you don’t get a say in how much money goes in, and the amount you end up with won’t necessarily reflect your actual retirement needs.

 What happens to the investment if you die

-If you died before you retire, all the money in an RA would go to your beneficiaries or to your estate.
-With Wealth Bonus, the growing investment is just for you.
-If you die or leave Sanlam Indie before 70, most of your Wealth Bonus will fall away, and only the unlocked portions would be paid out to your estate.
+If you died before you retired, all the money in your RA would go to your beneficiaries or to your estate.
+But your Sanlam Indie Wealth Bonus is just for you.
+If you die or leave Sanlam Indie before 70, most of your Sanlam Indie Wealth Bonus will fall away.
+Only the unlocked portions would be paid out to your estate.

-We like to think of Wealth Bonus as a bonus for staying alive and healthy all the way to 70 - an awesome extra that you can use to supplement your retirement fund.
-Every little bit helps, right?
+We like to think of your Wealth Bonus benefit as a bonus for staying alive and healthy all the way to 70 - an awesome extra that you can use to supplement your retirement fund.